Ladislas Lozano

-Ladislas Lozano (born 24 June 1952 as Ladislao Lozano Léon) is a French-Spanish football coach and retired player.
-He is most remembered for guiding amateur team Calais RUFC to the Coupe de France Final 2000.
+Ladislas Lozano (born 24 June 1952 as Ladislao Lozano Léon) is a former football player and manager.
+Born in Spain, he spent a majority of his career in France.
+He is best remembered for having guided amateur club Calais RUFC to the 2000 Coupe de France final.

 Managerial career

 On 22 January 2011, Lozano signed a six-month contract with Algerian club CA Bordj Bou Arreridj.
 However, he resigned from his position just a month later.

 On 19 June 2013, Lozano agreed a deal to become the new head coach of the newly promoted Qatar Stars League outfit Muaither SC.
 Prior to being named Muaither's coach, he formerly had coaching stints at several clubs in Qatar, including Al-Khor, Al-Rayyan and Al-Saliya.